IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

 ## Static Code Analysis/Future Design Improvements
+While looking at the Static Code Analysis tool, we found that the only issues in our code was that the CSS files for some of the components have not been filled out.
+This effects future maintanibility but is not a structural issue.
+Additionally I found that the front end does not have attiquite testing coverage which we should look at in the future.
+Looking to the future, we should fill in the CSS files and add more front end testing.
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,
 > **Identify 3-4** areas within your code that have been flagged by the Static Code
 > Analysis Tool (SonarQube) and provide your analysis and recommendations.